Course Descriptions for Mathematics

 Hours: 90 hours LEC

 This course is an introduction to differential and integral calculus.
-It includes
+It

 limits, continuity, differentiation and integration of algebraic, trigonometric,